veit/python-basics-tutorial/docs/packs/templating/cruft.rst

-cruft uses :doc:`Cookiecutter <features>` for this and the only difference in the resulting output is a :file:`.cruft.json` file that contains the git hash of the template used as well as the specified parameters.
+cruft uses :doc:`Cookiecutter <features>` for this and the only difference in the resulting output is a :file:`.cruft.json` file that contains the git hash of the template used as well as the specified :term:`parameters <Parameter>`.

 .. tip::